Ramisky/dynamic-experiments/README.md

 ### Proof of the zip working ###

-The zip has been tested on my device, curtana.
+The zip has been tested on henlo's device, curtana.

 ### Credits ###